Welcome to SudokuSolver, a set of C++ classes which implements support for the

 - Provides a simple C++ Header only module and class to represent a Sudoku

-in this header is called CSudokuGrid and provides most of the reusable functionality.
+grid.
+The class in this header is called CSudokuGrid and provides most of the

-a solvable puzzle with the specified number of cells left empty (as taken from
+it will generate a solvable puzzle with the specified number of cells left empty

 - The solving code demonstrates how to integrate MFC multithreading into a

 algorithm in a manner such that it is cancellable and provides UI feedback while

 running without the need to provide a blocking modal dialog UI.
 The logic for